Danieldotcomcoder/Weather-App/README.md

 # Weather App
- A weather web application that gets real-time data from the weather api and display weather information and air quality of any city you search for.
+ A weather web application that gets real-time data from the weather api and display weather information and air quality of any city you want.

 ## Built With
 - Angular